Children and youth

 Children and the coronavirus

-Children and youth are less affected by the coronavirus than grown-ups.
+The coronavirus is in general not dangerous for children and youth.
 If they are infected, they typically experience only mild symptoms.
 20-30 % experience no symptoms at all.
-Those that experience mild symptoms typically have a sore throath, coughing, a headache and lethargy, and some experience body aches and a fever.
+Those that experience mild symptoms typically have a sore throat coughing, a headache and lethargy, and some experience body aches and a fever.

 It is primarily children (and adults) with symptoms that are contagious, with the highest risk of transmission at onset and one-to-two days prior to the symptoms appearing.